Turtlerock0010/Imitate/README.md

 ### Data Section

 #### Save Recording
 Press the `Save` button to prompt a save dialog to save the path in memory to a .txt file.
+NOTE: **Imitate will only save the path, not the application refocus mouse location**

 #### Load Recording
 Press the `Load` button to prompt a load dialog to load in a .txt file into memory.
 NOTE: *Imitate will reject invalid files.*